Seattle · April 2026 briefing

 Seattle Crime Rate Trends

-The city, by the numbers we publish each month: 20 neighborhoods, 10 incident categories, twelve months of trailing comparison.
+Data sourced from the Seattle Police Department (SPD) Open Data portal and analyzed by Public Analyst.ai: 20 neighborhoods, 10 incident categories, twelve months of trailing comparison.
 Browse the rankings, scan the multi-year trends, or open a neighborhood-level breakdown.

 tracked signals this month — across spikes, drops, sustained shifts, rare events.